Compare Soapstone Countertop Costs

 DIY or Hire a Pro?

-If no fabricating will be done and the counter is a single slab with a “perfect” fit, experienced DIY homeowners can do the job.
+If no fabricating will be done and the counter is a single slab with a “perfect” fit, experienced DIY homeowners may do the job.
 Some shimming might be required.

 It becomes a job best left to professionals when the tools, techniques and precision required for grinding back edges to fit an uneven wall, cutting in a sink opening or drainboard are needed.
 Gluing seams with epoxy adhesive and sanding away the excess will be required for multi-slab counters.
 That’s a pro job too, in our opinion.